LVPlayground/ci-server/README.md

 The Webhook console will give you diagnostical output of the CI server.
 Please file any issues on this repository and we'll look into them.

+Additionally, you'll need an account for posting the updates to GitHub that has `repo:status` access to the repositories the continuous integration will be activated for.
+The OAuth token, which can be generated in GitHub's settings area, has to be written to the config file.

 ## Request handlers
 The continuous integration server respects the following handlers: